jenkinsci/insightappsec-plugin/README.md

 The plugin may be used as a build step of a freestyle project.

 To enabled the plugin:
-- Using the `Add build step` dropdown of a freestyle project, select `Scan using Applicatin Security`.
+- Using the `Add build step` dropdown of a freestyle project, select `Scan using Application Security`.

 You will then be presented with the plugin configuration pane.
 The configuration options are as follows:
 - **Data Storage Region** [required]
-   - The data storage region of the target Applicatin Security instance.
+   - The data storage region of the target Application Security instance.

 - **Insight API Key** [required]
    - The Insight API Key you wish to use for scanning.